Pulsar as a Weber detector of gravitational waves and a probe to its internal phase transitions

-In Section VI we will discuss the implications of phase transitions occurring inside a pulsar on its pulses.
+In Section \ref{sec:phase_transition} we will discuss the implications of phase transitions occurring inside a pulsar on its pulses.
 The consequences of phase transition (for example from nuclear matter to QGP) occurring in the core of a neutron star in terms of its effect on the moment of inertia have been discussed in the literature with its observational implications on the spin rate of the neutron star \cite{Glendenning:1997fy,Heiselberg:1998vh}.
 These discussions primarily focused on the change in the equation of state during the phase transition, and hence the main implications related to changes in the diagonal components of the moment of inertia tensor affecting the spin rate of the neutron star.
-However, phase transitions necessarily produce density fluctuations, which perturb entire moment of inertia tensor, including its off-diagonal components.
-This was discussed by some of us in \cite{Bagchi:2015tna,Srivastava:2017itj}, pointing out that phase transitions induced density fluctuations modify the entire moment of inertial tensor of the pulsar which affects pulse timings, but also induces modulations of the pulse profile.
+However, phase transitions necessarily produce density fluctuations (as long as relevant correlation lengths remain smaller than the system size), which perturb entire moment of inertia tensor, including its off-diagonal components.
+This was discussed by some of us in \cite{Bagchi:2015tna,Srivastava:2017itj}, pointing out that phase transitions induced density fluctuations modify the entire moment of inertia tensor of the pulsar which affects pulse timings, but also induces modulations of the pulse profile.